grezniczek/redcap_inline_full/README.md

 There are no parameters that can or should be set for these action tags.

-Valid target fields are file upload fields and any fields that have file upload fields piped into them (with the `:inline` or `:link` modifiers.
+Valid target fields are file upload fields and any fields that have file upload fields piped into them (with the `:inline` or `:link` modifiers, as well as descriptive fields that are showing an attachment link with a supported file type.

-When applied to file upload fields, a button will be added next to the file name that will trigger a full screen view of the image/PDF.
+When applied to file upload or desriptive fields, a button will be added next to the file name that will trigger a full screen view of the image/PDF.
 This effect does not depend on whether the `@INLINE` action tag is present.

 When applied to any field that includes piping of a file upload field with the `:inline` or `:link` modifiers and the file is one of the supported types, a button will be added next to the link or above the inline view that will trigger a full screen view of the image/PDF.